Cash Offer or Voluntary Purchase Scheme

-You may be able to apply for a Cash Offer if you don’t want to sell your home and it’s in a rural support zone.
+You may be able to apply for a Cash Offer if you do not want to sell your home and it’s in a rural support zone.

 Alternatively, you can ask the government to purchase your property for its full open market value (known as ‘unblighted’ value) under the Voluntary Purchase Scheme.